dannileb/sfs/README.md

 # Danila Lebedev Yandex.Mentor test task

-This single page application has been created for Yandex.Mentor test task
+This single page application has been created for Yandex.Practicum test task